 TSSA provides our employees with competitive compensation, excellent benefits, and — most importantly — a sense of purpose.
 Our work is vital to the success and safety of the Province, and it’s our people who make it possible.

-We are currently looking for Part Time Inspector, Boiler, and Pressure Vessel Program (Hamilton, Niagara Fall , Ontario)
+We are currently looking for Full Time Inspector, Boiler, and Pressure Vessel Program (Hamilton, Niagara Fall , Ontario)

 As an Inspector, you will promote public safety through the periodic/in-service inspection and certification of boilers, pressure vessels and pressure piping.
 You will perform both conventional and nuclear shop inspections for the manufacturing of boilers and pressure vessels.
 In addition, you will also apply your technical proficiency by conducting welder and brazer tests and by monitoring repairs and alterations to boilers and pressure vessels.
 As a strong communicator, you will develop progressive relationships with your internal and external customers to promote safety-oriented results.